Skip to main content

 Kathy Gouker

 Haiti Is In Crisis.
-EBAC Is Still Standing.

 Haiti is experiencing what the WFP calls the most underfunded crisis in the world.
 Food is scarce and very expensive.
 Gangs have forced thousands from their homes.
 As Alice and Kathy wrote: “Our friends put their lives in their own hands every time they leave the yard to go buy food.”